fontforge/fontforge.github.io/en-US/downloads/mac.md

 Then install FontForge:

-1. Start XQuartz, go to X11 menu, Preferences, Input, and **turn off** the `Enable keyboard shortcuts under X11` or `Enable key equivalents under X11` preference item.
+1. Start XQuartz from `Applications/Utilities/`, go to X11 menu, Preferences, Input, and **turn off** the `Enable keyboard shortcuts under X11` or `Enable key equivalents under X11` preference item.
 2. Download this ZIP file: [2013-03-26-FontForge.app.zip](https://docs.google.com/file/d/0B4Odx154QIHFQ3dTMkRKRmlPWms/edit?usp=sharing) (published on 2013-03-26)
-3. Unzip it and move the `FontForge.app` file to `/Applications`.
-Then open it in the normal way.
-(In 10.8+, you may need to go to System Preferences, Security, unlock, and allow Mac apps from `Everywhere.`) The first time FontForge runs it can take a while, so please be patient (it loads quickly after the first time.)
-In future, it will automatically start XQuartz.
+3. Unzip it, move the `FontForge.app` file to `/Applications` and open it in the normal way.
+(In 10.8+, you may need to go to System Preferences, Security, unlock, and allow Mac apps from `Everywhere.`) The first time FontForge runs it can take a while, depending on how many fonts you have installed, so please be patient.
+It loads quickly after the first time.
 4. When you see the 'Open Font' window click the `New` button.

+You can use FontForge directly and it will automatically start XQuartz for you.

 ### Update Beta Package